• Home

 If your child has a problem that absolutely needs to be taken care of that day, and you aren’t sure that your child will ask for help, always let the teacher know.
 Teachers appreciate a heads up on things that need to be handled.

-Don’t tell your child you will talk to the teacher.
+Don’t tell your child you will talk to the teacher, at least at first.
 Put your child in charge of solving their problem, even if you feel the need to give their teacher a heads up.

 How to Encourage Self-Help Skills